academia-de-codigo/prompt-view/README.md

 String password = prompt.getUserInput(scanner));
 ```

-:exclamation: __Password Masking__ will only work on compiled programs, otherwise masking will not occur.
+:exclamation: __Password Masking__  might not work and fallback to clear text on IDEs or other environments where the java virtual machine does not have a console.

 ----